A Vacation Exercise Tip via Harvard Law School as You Gear Up for Finals

 I can’t say that I often double up on my workouts, but I can say that I have on occasion, and I found the law school student’s words ring true.

-Just about all high school students in the U.S. are on vacation now and have even more time on their hands than during periods of remote learning.
-Some students are especially stressed out about pending college admissions decisions; others by their little brother or sister annoying them all the time; and still others by having to do extra chores and being under mom and dad’s 24 x 7 surveillance.
+Many high school students in the U.S. are on vacation now and have even more time on their hands than during periods of remote learning.
+Some students are especially stressed out about pending final papers, projects, and exams; the ugly reality of having to write college applications over the summer; their little brother or sister annoying them even more than usual during vacation; or having to be under mom and dad’s 24 x 7 surveillance.
 Whatever your stressors may be this vacation, consider exercise as a healthy, effective antidote.
+Try it, you might like it!

 So it is with gratitude to my friend Ben for dragging me to the HLS gym and the HLS student whom I never met for his words of wisdom, and it is with respect and humility toward both that I pass them along to you. 🙂